vchhu/Mimo/README.md

 # Mimo
-#This is for my Mimo course projects
+#This is for my Mimo full-Stack Developer course projects